Robotic Sand Drawings

 - Basic understanding of software development helpful but not required

-- Willingness to work in outdoor beach environment
+- Willingness to work in outdoor courtyard environment

 - Comfort with collaborative, experimental learning